Try one or more of these fun things to do at the park with your family!

 Kids will use the National Geographic Kids Guide to the National Parks to get up close and personal with the wildlife and natural wonders they will see and experience on park visits.
 This is a great book if you’re trying to decide which parks are the best for your family.

-We can’t forget creative fun — the National Parks Coloring Book published by Dover (the folks who do those awesome mini-sticker and detailed coloring books for kids!) not only has detailed park illustrations to color but also some wonderful facts about each of the parks!
+We can’t forget creative fun — the National Parks Coloring Book published by Dover (the folks who do those awesome mini-sticker and detailed coloring books for kids!)
+It not only has detailed park illustrations to color but also some wonderful facts about each of the parks!

 And no matter which park you visit, the Journey Around Our National Parks gives readers an A to Z look at all the parks, historic sites and national lands along with the diverse experiences that exisit throughout the park system.
 It’s a little nature, history & geography all wrapped in one book 😉